engineyard/ey-docs/pages/appcloud_faq.md

 Domain Name System (DNS) services are not offered on EY AppCloud.
 If you are currently using Engine Yard's name servers you'll need to register with a DNS service provider and update your registrar to use that provider's name servers.
 Check with your registrar; they may also offer control of your DNS zone records.

+For more information, see [[How to set up AppCloud to work with your domain name.|ips-setup-dns]]

 <a href=#FAQ5><h2 id="FAQ5"> Can I have more than one IP address for my application? </h2></a>

 No. Amazon only allows us to attach a single IP address to any one instance.